Skip to main content

 ((spec: <ltl_formula>) | (inv: <condition>))

 The vars section is required, and is used to declare free variables in the specification.
-The hints and fair sections are both optional.
-The hints section is used to restrict the search space of transaction parameter values.
-The fair section is used to direct the search space of transaction sequences.
+The fair section is optional and is used to direct the search space of transaction sequences.
 Exactly one of the spec and inv section is required.
 The spec section is used to describe a property of the source code that should be checked.
 The inv section is used to describe invariants, a specific type of property.

 vars Section